snapsinazfs/snapsinazfs/README.md

  To clean all build artifacts, run `make clean`\
  To clean specific build target target artifacts, run `make clean-release` or `make clean-debug`

+ ## Installing From Pre-Built Packages

+ Once Sanoid.net is in a functional beta stage, I intend to provide .deb and .rpm packages that will install the pre-built application, as a framework-dependent (requires dotnet runtime).
+When Sanoid.net is ready for release, I intend to provide packages with both framework-dependent and framework-independent builds.
+Packages will install to the same folders and have identical functionality and behavior as those built from source.

  ## Running

- After runing `make install-release`, Sanoid.net can be run from any shell, so long as your `$PATH` includes the  `/usr/local/bin` directory and the system has the same version of .net installed as Sanoid.net was built on.
+ After installing, Sanoid.net can be run from any shell, so long as your `$PATH` includes the  `/usr/local/bin` directory and the system has the same version of .net installed as Sanoid.net was built on.
+The Makefile will not modify your PATH variable, as it shouldn't be necessary on most distros, since Sanoid.net is installed in a common binary path.
+If `/usr/local/bin` is not in your PATH, you should add it at least for the users intended to run it, or system-wide, if you so desire.

  ## Environment Variables

- Sanoid.net will support configuration elements specified in environment variables with the prefix `Sanoid.net:`
+ Sanoid.net will support configuration elements specified in environment variables.

- So long as an environment variable's name equates to a key in the Sanoid.net global configuration, built by the various Microsoft.Extensions.Configuration libraries in use, they will be the first (lowest-priority) options applied to Sanoid.net's running configuration, after the base configuration from Sanoid.json is loaded.
+ However, at this time, this is not supported on Linux, as environment variable identifiers dot not support the syntax of .net configuration elements (due to the use of characters such as `:` that are illegal for variable names).
+I will have to look into ways to get around that.
+It is likely it will simply require that variables either be explicitly named for specific options or that their values will have to contain JSON strings.

  ## Configuration Hierarchy